I’m Aaron Matthies and I write all of the lessons, reviews, and articles on Guitar Gear Finder.

 A good starting point to get an idea of how useful these guides can be, read this guide on Guitar Amp Settings.
-The guide explains why almost everything you read online about guitar amp presets is terrible advice and a waste of time.
+The guide explains why so much you’ll read online about guitar amp presets is terrible advice and a waste of time.

 Whenever I get my hands on a piece of gear I give it a thorough workout then write a review on it.
 I’ve read plenty of gear reviews in the past and know how to write a review that’s actually useful thanks to my experience as a guitar teacher.

 Most people find this site after looking for specific advice such as what guitar pedals Jimi Hendrix uses or how to adjust your guitar’s intonation.